getlift/lift/docs/static-website.md

 #### Multiple domains

-It is possible to setup multiple domains:
+It is possible to set up multiple domains:

 ```yaml
 constructs: